 Pedro Almodóvar is a prominent Spanish filmmaker, screenwriter, director and producer.

-His signature style of film-making is characterised by the use of complex narratives, inclusion of pop culture, irreverent humor, highly stylised aesthetics and melodrama.
+His signature style of film-making is characterized by the use of complex narratives, inclusion of pop culture, irreverent humor, highly stylized aesthetics and melodrama.

 The Movida Madrileña – a cultural revolution of sorts – marked the end of Franco’s rule over Spain, and was when Almodóvar rose to fame.